racheldallaire/icebreaker/README.md

 ## Project

 Final project for [Lighthouse Labs](https://github.com/lighthouse-labs).
-Users can register with a Facebook account and match with people to find new friends.
-The matching process is done through filters chosen by the user (age, gender, location) and a chatroom is created once a match is created.
+Trying to make new friends in town?
+Our app helps people find friends by integrating fun games during their first interaction!
+Our users can register with a Facebook account and match with other users to start a chatroom.
+The matching process is done through an algorithm based on filters chosen by the user (age, gender, location).
+Users can also search descriptions to find common interests quickly.
 Project is currently being refactored and still under development.

 ## Getting Started